Home | Cognitive Psychology | Technical Writing | Instructional Design | Technical Illustration | Credentials | Gallery | Contact

 I think both verbally and visually in unison.
 I can envision and execute illustrations that support and clarify the text in technical documentation, and vice versa.
 I am adept at technical illustration – orthographic, axonometric, and two- and three-point perspective, cut-aways, and exploded views.
 I have generated illustrations on the traditional drawing board and on the computer using illustration, CAD, and solid-modeling software.

 For the most part, technical illustration is nonlinguistic communication.
 It is not based on any convention comprising a set of symbols or a set of rules governing the use of such symbols, the qualifying criteria of any language.
-Yet illustrations are capable of communicating quite effectively, in some cases more effectively in the absence of accompanying text altogether.
+Yet illustrations are capable of communicating quite effectively, in some cases more effectively than accompanying text, indeed, even in the absence of accompanying text altogether.
+Moreover, illustration transcends language; a clear illustration can communicate effectively for speakers of any language.
+For localization, only the callouts need to be translated.

 Navigation